mhirono1351/covid19_dashboard/README.md

 # COVID19 Dashboard in Japan

-COVID19 Dashboard in Japan, powered by Shiny web app, demonstrates interactive plots and summary to figure out how COVID19 had spread throughout Japan.
+COVID19 Dashboard in Japan, powered by Shiny web app, demonstrates interactive plots and summary to figure out how COVID19 had spreaded throughout Japan.
 The dataset is retrieved from [COVID-19 dataset in Japan in Kaggle](https://www.kaggle.com/lisphilar/covid19-dataset-in-japan)

 # DEMO